 We truncated our morning breakfast routine so we could quickly break down our tent.
 As soon as we finished loading up our packs, the skies opened and started dumping, as if on cue.
 It was bad luck of course, but we timed our part perfectly.
 Today was going to be our longest day from Parson to Starlight Beach and then back to Two Harbors over the Silver Ridge Trail.
 And we were going to have to hike most of it in the rain.

 The descent down to Starlight Beach was steep.
 We probably couldn’t have made it without trekking poles.
 The final part of the trail had eroded away completely, which was fine since it was high tide and there wasn’t much beach to speak of anyway.
 Despite the conditions, we had reached the most western (accessible) part of the island.

 From Starlight Beach, we had to backtrack to pick up the Silver Ridge Trail.
 Standing at the bottom of it, the trail seemed impossibly steep.
 The relentless grade disappeared into a fog bank, so we couldn’t even see the top.
 Talk about intimidating!
 We would soon find out Catalina Island doesn’t believe in switchbacks.
 (They spent all the money on laser printer ink.)
 Just straight, steep, unrelenting ascents.

 It was a grueling hike up to the top, but at least the rain stopped once we got into the fog.
 We had seen minor areas of trail erosion along the way, but towards the top of Silver Ridge, we came across the effects of a massive hill slide.

 A 100-foot section of the trail had completely disappeared down the side of the mountain, leaving a gaping hole at least 50 feet deep.
-We had to scramble around it and make a wide loop around the area (NB: Definitely check with the folks in Two Harbors if you want to use this part of the trail.
-They closed it after we hiked it & reported the slide, but we called this week and they said all the trails are open.
-Either way, be sure to double-check with them!).
+We had to scramble around it and make a wide loop around the area (NB: This was from our 2019 hike and the trail has been restored.
+It’s a good reminder of why it’s important to double check with the rangers/visitors center before starting your hike to learn about current trail conditions!).